EndeavorEverlasting/NodeWeaver/replit.md

 TopicSense is an intelligent Retrieval-Augmented Generation (RAG) classifier API designed for automatic task categorization and real-time topic detection.
 The system leverages semantic embeddings and weighted node convergence to classify text into categories like personal, work, academic, political, and others.
 Built with a focus on productivity automation, TopicSense integrates seamlessly with AxTask and Google Sheets to provide intelligent task organization capabilities.

+**Version: 1.0.0 - Production Ready** - TopicSense has reached production stability with comprehensive documentation, versioning, and deployment support.
+The system is now ready for GitHub publication and production deployment.

-**NEW: Live Audio Topic Detection** - TopicSense now features real-time audio processing capabilities, perfect for analyzing debates, meetings, YouTube videos, and any audio content.
+**Live Audio Topic Detection** - TopicSense features real-time audio processing capabilities, perfect for analyzing debates, meetings, YouTube videos, and any audio content.
 Users can upload audio files or use live microphone input to get instant topic classification as the content plays.

 The system implements a sophisticated architecture where topics emerge from weighted node convergence using clustering algorithms, allowing for dynamic discovery of new patterns and categories in text data.
 This approach enables the system to adapt and learn from usage patterns while maintaining high classification accuracy.

+## Recent Changes (2025-08-04)

+### Version 1.0.0 Release Preparation
+✓ Updated project metadata and versioning in pyproject.toml ✓ Created comprehensive VERSION.md with release history ✓ Added CHANGELOG.md following Keep a Changelog format ✓ Implemented proper MIT LICENSE
+✓ Created detailed CONTRIBUTING.md guidelines
+✓ Added comprehensive API_DOCUMENTATION.md
+✓ Created DEPLOYMENT.md with multiple deployment options ✓ Implemented SECURITY.md with security policies
+✓ Added .gitignore for clean repository
+✓ Created Dockerfile with multi-stage build
+✓ Updated docker-compose.yml with production configuration
+✓ Added .env.example for environment setup
+✓ Implemented version information in application config

 ## User Preferences